SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/rules.md

 ### How are rules categorized?

-The {instance} Quality Model divides rules into four categories: Bugs, Vulnerabilities, Security Hotspots and Code Smells.
+The {instance} Quality Model divides rules into four categories: Bugs, Vulnerabilities, Security Hotspots, and Code Smells.
 Rules are assigned to categories based on the answers to these questions:

 **Is the rule about code that is demonstrably wrong, or more likely wrong than not?**
 If the answer is "yes", then it's a Bug rule.